RainingComputers/ShnooTalk/docs/LanguageGuide.md

 })
 ```

 If you run `node test.js`, it will print 11.
-You have called a ShnooTalk function from nodejs.
+You have called a ShnooTalk function from Node.js.